jsolana/genetix_vrp/README.md

 - `Real-Value genotypes`: Represent solutions using real values.
 Very common in problems involving weights or similar.
 Ex `[0.25, 1.12, 9.90, 6.01]`.
 - `Tree/Graph genotypes`: Based on tree / graph structures.

-`GeneticVrp` encoding the chromosomes as `permutation genotypes` with a little custom characteristics.
+`GenetixVrp` encoding the chromosomes as `permutation genotypes` with a little custom characteristics.
 We use a list of  numbers to represent the locations to stop, ORDERED, and have to be splitted in different vehicles.
 In our case we have two uses cases very well defined: